Hanafy01/FWD_Uda_DAND_Professional_Project.1_Bikeshare/README.md

   ----
    ## Contributions
    ---
-   - this project is pretty popular for Udacity DAND students i will be surprised if anyone cared to contribute but i welcome contributions anyways .. just send me a message
+   - this project is pretty popular for Udacity DAND students i will be surprised if anyone cared to contribute but i welcome contributions anyways .. just send me a message on Twitter
    ----